sindresorhus/ky-universal/readme.md

 #### `clone()` hangs with a large response in Node - What should I do?

-Streams in Node.js have a smaller internal buffer size (16 kB, aka `highWaterMark`) from client-side browsers (>1 MB, not consistent across browsers).
+Streams in Node.js have a smaller internal buffer size (16 kB, aka `highWaterMark`) than browsers (>1 MB, not consistent across browsers).
 When using Ky, the default `highWaterMark` is set to 10 MB, so you shouldn't encounter many issues related to that.

-However, you can specify a custom `highWaterMark` if you need:
+However, you can specify a custom `highWaterMark` if needed:

 ```js
 import ky from 'ky-universal';